Why Play Blindfold Chess? 7 Reasons from History and Science

 • Benefits compound because you are upgrading how you process spatial information.

 Take action today: Set a five-minute timer and visualize a single knight moving from a1 to each square on the first rank, naming coordinates aloud without looking at a board.
+When you are ready for a real opponent, jump into a live blindfold game, or unlock the full progression with DarkSquares Pro.

 Frequently Asked Questions

-Last updated: Apr 5, 2026
+Last updated: May 9, 2026

 Share this post